How do I clean and maintain the aluminum portions of my POLYWOOD furniture?

 Cleaning Instructions:

-- Rinse thoroughly with clean water and let the furniture air-dry.
+- Rinse the aluminum with clean water and towel-dry immediately.

 Aluminum Maintenance Tips